T. H. Breen

-Timothy H. Breen (born September 5, 1942 in Ohio) is an American Professor, writer, and an academic specialiast on the colonial history of the United States.
+Timothy H. Breen (born September 5, 1942 in Ohio) is an American professor, writer, and academic specialist on the colonial history of the United States.

 He is currently the William Smith Mason Professor of American History Emeritus at Northwestern University and a James Marsh Professor at Large at the University of Vermont.
 He is the founding director of the Kaplan Humanities Center and the Nicholas D. Chabraja Center for Historical Studies at Northwestern.

 Early life and education

-Breen was born in Ohio, on September 5, 1942, He received his B.A., M.A., and Ph.D in history from Yale University and has been awareded an honorary M.A. from Oxford University.
+Breen was born in Ohio, on September 5, 1942, He received his B.A., M.A., and Ph.D in history from Yale University and has been awarded an honorary M.A. from Oxford University.

 Career

 He has taught at the University of Cambridge as the Pitt Professor of American History and Institutions, at the University of Oxford as the Harold Vyvyan Harmsworth Professor of American History (2000-2001), both in England, and at the University of Chicago, Yale University, and California Institute of Technology.
 He is an honorary fellow of the Rothermere American Institute at the University of Oxford.

-He has participated in a Guggenheim Fellowship and has also received research support from the National Endowment for the Humanities, Center for Advanced Study, the Humboldt Foundation, the National Humanities Center, the Mellon Foundation, the Munich Center for Advanced Study, the Historisches Kolleg (Munich), and the MacArthur Foundation.
-He is a member of the British Royal Historical Society and also the Society of American Historians.
+He has participated in a Guggenheim Fellowship and has also received research support from the National Endowment for the Humanities, Center for Advanced Study, the Humboldt Foundation, the National Humanities Center, the Mellon Foundation, the Munich Center for Advanced Study, the Historisches Kolleg in Munich, and the MacArthur Foundation.

+Breen is a member of the British Royal Historical Society and also the Society of American Historians.
 An essay he published on the end of slavery in Massachusetts became the basis for the full-length opera "Slip-Knot" that was produced in Chicago.
 Breen is an alumnus of the Rachel Carson Center for Environmental History in Munich.
-He has written for the New York Review of Books, the Times Literary Supplement, The American Scholar, the New York Times, and the London Review of Books.
+He has written for the New York Review of Books, the Times Literary Supplement, The American Scholar, The New York Times, and the London Review of Books.

 He is currently a professor of American history emeritus at Northwestern University.

 Breen lives in Greensboro, Vermont.
 He is married to Susan, and has two children, Sarah and Bant, and three grandchildren.